IBE160/SG-612/docs/epics.md

 **Prerequisites:** Story 1.3

 **Technical Notes:** This implements the final filtering and sorting requirements from the PRD.
+UI controls for filtering and sorting will map to API parameters, e.g., `GET /api/tasks?label=Work&sort_by=priority`.

 ---